KZGL

-KZGL (103.7 FM) is an alternative rock formatted broadcast radio station licensed to Flagstaff, Arizona, serving Flagstaff and Sedona in Arizona.
+KZGL (103.7 FM) is an Adult hits formatted broadcast radio station licensed to Flagstaff, Arizona, serving Flagstaff and Sedona in Arizona.
 KZGL is managed by Murphy Broadcasting.

-Station Sold
+Station sold

 On Early June 2015, Towers Investment Trust began the process to sell KZGL to Murphy Air, LLC, under the licensee of Murphy Air, LLC, for $850,000.
 The sale was closed on September 3, 2015.